amir-ni/Java-ASM-Compiler/README.md

 4. UnformattedInstructionException

 ## How to use the program
+Either
 - [Download the artifact](https://github.com/amir-ni/Java-asm-compiler/releases/download/v1.0.0/Java-asm-compiler.jar) and open the program

+Or
 - Clone the code, import it to the IDE of your choice, and run the **JavaAsmCompiler.java** file to open the program.

+Then

-Write your MIPS code, click on the run button; if console displayed successful compile click on pipeline button to display the simulation.
+- Write your MIPS code, click on the run button; if console displayed successful compile, click on pipeline button to display the simulation.

 ## Custom features